HDB Financial Services Ltd (NSE: HDBFS) Q3 2026 Earnings Call dated Jan. 14, 2026

 Operator

-EOF Ladies and Gentlemen, good day and welcome to the Q3FY26 earnings conference call hosted by HDB Financial Services.
-Please note this conference call is only for analyst and investor and not for media.
-As a reminder, all participant lines will be in the listen only mode and there will be an opportunity for you to ask questions after the presentation concludes.
-Should you need assistance during the conference call, please signal an operator by pressing Star and then zero on your touchtone phone.
-I now hand the conference over to Mr. Jaikumar Shah, CFO of HDB Financial Services.
-Thank you.
-And over to you Mr. Jai Kumar.
+Ladies and gentlemen, good day, and welcome to the Q3 FY26 Earnings Conference Call hosted by HDB Financial Services.
+Please note this conference call is only for analyst and investor, and not for media.
+As a reminder, all participant lines will be in the listen-only mode, and there will be an opportunity for you to ask questions after the presentation concludes.
+[Operator Instructions]

 Jaykumar Shah — Chief Financial Officer

-Ramesh — Chief Executive Officer
+Ramesh Ganesan — Managing Director and Chief Executive Officer

-Thank you Jay Kumar and a very good evening to all of you joining in and wish you a Happy New Year 2026 and greetings of the Harvest Festival.
-Briefly on the macros Consumption growth remained strong during the festive season and positive for the quarter.
-Broad based set of measures in fiscal and monetary policy supported by expected good winter harvest bodes well for the domestic demand.
+Thank you, Jaykumar, and a very good evening to all of you joining in, and wish you a Happy New Year 2026 and greetings of the harvest festival.
+Briefly on the macros.
+Consumption growth remained strong during the festive season and positive for the quarter.
+Broad-based set of measures in fiscal and monetary policy supported by expected good winter harvest bodes well for the domestic demand.
 Real GDP growth showed resilience amidst global headwinds even as inflation stayed benign in the festive season.
+Global uncertainties around geopolitical tensions and trade remain key monitorables.

 Jaykumar Shah — Chief Financial Officer